jhpoelen/tcd-talk-2025-07-21/slides.md

  * What are TARA's goals for 2030, and how to get there?

-## What is Open Science?
+## What Is Open Science?

-> "**Open science** is defined as an inclusive construct that combines various movements and practices aiming to make multilingual **scientific knowledge** openly available, accessible and **reusable for everyone**, to **increase scientific collaborations** and sharing of information for the **benefits of science and society**, and to **open the processes of scientific knowledge creation**, evaluation and communication to societal actors beyond the traditional scientific community."^[UNESCO.
+> "**Open science** is defined as an inclusive construct that combines various movements and practices aiming to make multilingual **scientific knowledge** openly available, accessible and **reusable for everyone**, to **increase scientific collaborations** and sharing of information for the **benefits of science and society**, and to **open the processes of scientific knowledge creation**, evaluation and communication to societal actors **beyond the traditional scientific community**."^[UNESCO.
 (2021).
 UNESCO Recommendation on Open Science. https://unesdoc.unesco.org/ark:/48223/pf0000379949.locale=en]

 ## A Short History of Open Science